-When you don’t know or can’t predict the outcome, how do you take the leap when success is not guaranteed?
-As a recovering perfectionist, one thing I’ve learned, waiting for perfection is lost opportunity.
+When you don’t know or can’t predict the outcome, how do you take the leap when the stakes are high, and success is not guaranteed?
+As a recovering perfectionist, one thing I’ve learned, waiting for perfection is a lost opportunity.